osuTitanic/titanic/MANUAL.md

 python3 main.py
 ```

-You may now want to patch a client, using [this guide](https://github.com/osuTitanic/clients/blob/main/PATCHING.md).
-It is also recommended to run the website, as well as the score server behind a reverse proxy, so that both servers can be accessed under `osu.yourdomain.com`.
+It recommended to run the website, as well as the score server behind a reverse proxy, so that both servers can be accessed under `osu.yourdomain.com`.
 However this guide won't contain any instructions for that.